heavenstobetsy/PhillyConstruction/article.md

 [Graph of false positives, etc]

 Variable Importance </p>
-&nbsp;&nbsp;&nbsp;&nbsp;I ended up pulling a large number of features, as I wasn't sure which ones would later play an important role: therefore finding variable importance was key in slimming down and prioritizing the model's features.
+&nbsp;&nbsp;&nbsp;&nbsp;I ended up pulling a large number of features, as I wasn't sure which ones would later play an important role: therefore finding variable importance was key in slimming down and improving the model.
 Below is a graph of the most important variables used in the model.

 [Fig. 4 – Scaled variable importance among predictor variables]